simmoe/Frontend2020-tema7/svelte-native-multiple-apis/Readme.md

     })
 }
 ```
-The function takes a Url as a parameter, tries to fetch the data - and in case that works out, returns thea resolved promise.
-If not, it logs an error to console.
+The function takes a Url as a parameter, tries to fetch the data - and in case that works out, returns the resolved promise.
+If not, it logs an error to the console.

-Don't forget to insert an api key to new york times api and moviedb api
+Don't forget to insert personal api keys to new york times api and moviedb api